Joint lead of Engineering for Change Aquaponics Society

 September 2018 -December 2018

-Co-ordinating a small group of individuals to build an Aquaponics unit in central Edinburgh.
-We have sourced and built the unit from scratch, researched how the system works, researched the plants and coordinated ongoing care and management of the system.
+Leading and co-ordinating a small group of individuals to build an Aquaponics unit in central Edinburgh.
+We sourced, designed and built the unit from scratch, following intensive system research.
+We researched and then planted according to the climate conditions and coordinated ongoing care and management of the system.

 Working with well known UK based NGO – Architectural Activist in Cox’s Bazaar Bangladesh.